awsdocs/aws-doc-sdk-examples/php/example_code/glue/Readme.md

 This scenario requires the following scaffold resources that are defined in the accompanying AWS CloudFormation script `setup_scenario_getting_started.yaml`.

-* An Amazon S3 bucket that can contain the Python ETL job script and can receive output data.
+* An S3 bucket that can contain the Python ETL job script and can receive output data.
 * An AWS Identity and Access Management (IAM) role that can be assumed by AWS Glue.
   The role must grant read-write access to the S3 bucket and standard rights needed by